tarantool/doc/doc/1.8/tutorials/sql_tutorial.rst

 Initialize
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Requests will be done using Tarantool as a
+:ref:`client <admin-using_tarantool_as_a_client>`.
-This is the usual Tarantool configuration request.
+Start Tarantool, and enter a usual Tarantool configuration request.
-You can use Tarantool "NoSQL" for connecting and administrating.

 .. code-block:: tarantoolsession